 We can only hope.

-Tags: Congress, Department of Interior, endangered species, Endangered Species Act, Fish and Wildlife Service, mussels, rivers, scientific integrity policies, U.S. Geological Survey
+Tags: scientific integrity policies, Congress, endangered species, Endangered Species Act, mussels, rivers, Fish and Wildlife Service, U.S. Geological Survey, Department of Interior

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.